 Allington Castle is a Medieval 12th-century castle that lies about three miles north-west of Maidstone in Kent.
 It is fully furnished in character with its Medieval origins, with Tapestries, antique furniture & Great Hall in which Henry VIII & Anne Boleyn dined with Sir Thomas Wyatt around 1530.

 All that remains of the original castle is a section of wall and the kitchen fireplace built in 1174.
 The Castle was converted into a mansion house in 1491 when the Wyatt family acquired the property.
 It was severely damaged by fire in the late 16th century and was abandoned until 1905.
 The castle was then purchased and partly restored by Sir Martin Conway.
 Between 1951 and 1999 the castle was home to a convent of the Order of Carmelites.

 Allington Castle Today

-Although the castle is a private residence of Sir Robert and Lady Worcester, it can be hired as an exclusive wedding venue and as a filming location.
+Although the castle is a private.
+The Great Hall can be hired as an exclusive wedding venue and as a filming location.
 We also have a number of boat mooring that we lease out on a long-term non-residential basis.
-Please visit our dedicated pages for more details or contact Craig Bruun.
+Please visit our dedicated pages for more details or contact the estate manager, Craig Bruun.